wjs018/lemmy-anime-wiki/rules.md

 Finally, any content that contravenes the ani.social [Terms of Use](https://ani.social/legal) would be removed.

+In general, the [!anime@ani.social](https://ani.social/c/anime) community is a fairly SFW community and the mod team's judgement on what constitutes NSFW may be tamer than some other communities that are more art-focused.
+Please use your best judgement when making posts/comments.

 ### Episode discussion threads must be made by the community bot

 All discussion threads for currently airing media are made by the bot, [@rikka@ani.social](https://ani.social/u/rikka).
 If there is an issue with the bot for whatever reason, feel free to reach out to [@wjs018@ani.social](https://ani.social/u/wjs018).
 For additional information on why this is the case and how the bot works, see the links below: